 Are you a recruiter?

-Even if you have never visited the city of Coventry, you are likely to have heard the expression, ‘to send someone to Coventry’, which wouldn’t necessarily be a bad thing!
-The city won the title of UK City of Culture 2021, and is a hotbed of intrigue, whether your interest lies in literature and drama, music and cinema, history or sport.
+Even if you have never visited the city of Coventry, you are likely to have heard the expression ‘to send someone to Coventry’, which wouldn’t necessarily be a bad thing!
+The city won the title of UK City of Culture 2021, and is a hotbed of intrigue, whether your interests lie in literature and drama, music and cinema, history or sport.

 St Michael’s Cathedral is Coventry’s best-known landmark and visitor attraction.
 Largely destroyed by German bombing during World War II, all that’s left are the outer spire and walls.
 The spire is claimed to be the third tallest in England, and is one of three spires that dominate the city skyline.
 The others include Christ Church and Holy Trinity Church.
 The city is also home to the Belgrade Theatre, Albany Theatre, Ricoh Arena (four miles north of the city centre), and the SkyDome Arena for all your music, theatre and art needs!
 Butts Park Arena, where Coventry Rugby Football Club and Coventry Bears Rugby League Club play, also hosts occasional music concerts.
 Coventry has a range of music events including a well-respected international jazz programme – the Coventry Jazz Festival and the Godiva Festival attract jazz aficionados countrywide.
 Meanwhile, for sports enthusiasts, there’s Coventry City Football Club, Coventry Bees motorcycle speedway team, Coventry Blaze ice hockey, stock car racing, cricket, athletics… You name it!